The summer holidays are upon us and sports, fun and healthy living are on the agenda as Feel Good Club Nottingham is launched.

 Alison Hands, Healthcare Proposition Director, and Chair of Trustees at the Boots Charitable Trust, comments: “Encouraging children from an early age to be more physically active is so important not only for their general health and wellbeing, but also in building confidence and resilience.
 Boots has been supporting the community in Nottingham for over 165 years, and through the Boots Charitable Trust, we have funded important causes and charities since the 1970s.
 Through our new Healthcare Innovation Award and the Feel Good Club Nottingham we hope to make a real difference to the health of local children and their families.”

-Graham Moran, Chief Executive of Nottingham Forest in the Community, with Elizabeth Fagan, Senior Vice President and Managing Director of Boots, Lilian Greenwood MP for Nottingham South and Alison Hands, Healthcare Proposition Director for Boots UK and Chair of Trustees for the Boots Charitable Trust.
+Graham Moran, Chief Executive of Nottingham Forest in the Community, Elizabeth Fagan, Senior Vice President and Managing Director of Boots, Lilian Greenwood MP for Nottingham South and Alison Hands, Healthcare Proposition Director at Boots UK and Chair of Trustees for the Boots Charitable Trust

 Lilian Greenwood MP for Nottingham South, comments: “I was delighted to visit the Feel Good Club at Forest Recreation Ground.
 Boots UK and Nottingham Forest in the Community are doing a fantastic job at getting children into sport and providing fun activities during the summer holidays”